accellionapis/api-guide/source/includes/_setup.md

 If you already have an Accellion instance:

 1. Sign in to the Admin interface at https://[hostname]/admin.
 Replace [hostname] with your Accellion instance hostname.
-2. Click on the Application tab icon using the top navigation bar
+2. Click on the Application tab icon using the top navigation bar.
-3. Click on Client Management in the left navigation panel
+3. Click on Client Management in the left navigation panel.
+If you see the Custom Applications section under Client Management, you have everything you need to get started.
+Otherwise, please email <support@accellion.com> to request API access for your instance.
+4. Click on Custom Applications under Client Management.
-4. Turn the API Playground ON
+5. Turn the API Playground ON.
-5. Click on the + button to add your custom app.
+6. Click on the + button to add your custom app.
 Further steps below the screenshot.

 ![](../images/navigation-custom-apps.png)

-If you see the Custom Applications section under Client Management, you have everything you need to get started.
-Otherwise, please email <support@accellion.com> to request API access for your instance.